 Apple Intelligence is a suite of system-wide AI features built into iPhones, iPads, and Macs.
 It can help to write, summarise, translate, transcribe, generate images, and generally get things done faster.
 But unlike many AI tools, it processes most tasks directly on your iPhone, keeping your data private.

-All Apple Intelligence features explained
+All Apple Intelligence Features Explained

 Based on everything we have discussed above, let's dive into all the Apple Intelligence features available on your iPhone.